Lane Kenworthy, The Good Society

 Liberal democracy helps to ensure order by providing a context in which people with differing needs and wants can resolve their disagreements peaceably, in which disputes can be settled without resorting to physical force.
 It lowers the temperature of politics.
 Adam Gopnik puts this point in the following way: “The greatest service of [liberal democratic] politics isn’t to enable the mobilization of people who have the same views; it’s to enable people to live together when their views differ.
 Politics is a way of getting our ideas to brawl in place of our persons….
 Politics, as opposed to pure power grabs, involves an acceptance of the truth that these conflicts can never be cured but only contained, and made as peaceable as humanly … possible.
 Politics is stress.
 The objective of practicing it should be to keep the stress from turning into cardiac arrest.”6

 Consider just one example from contemporary America: speech on college campuses.
 Harmful speech — a false advertising claim for a pharmaceutical, shouting “fire” in a crowded space, hate speech — can and should be prevented.
 But whether a particular type of speech crosses over the line should be decided by an appropriate governing body.
 When leftist students take it upon themselves to block a speaker from getting to the podium, or shout her down once she’s reached it, they forget that the other side can do the same thing.
-Who gets to speak on college campuses then comes to hinge on which side can shout the loudest or bring the most bodies.
+Who gets to speak on college campuses then comes to hinge on which side can shout the loudest or show up with the most bodies.

 Governments tend to increase order, as noted above.
 But why not a single government for the entire world?
 Why do governments govern separate countries?